basilnoor/color_microservice/README.md

 In order to recieve data from the microservice you will make a GET request to localhost 4000.
 This will retrieve all the hex codes stored in the microservice in an array.

-- the GET request must be made to http://localhost:4000/
+- The GET request must be made to http://localhost:4000/

 Example call using axios in react:
 ```